studsio/core/doc/Building.md

     myproj/
      └─ src/
          └─ rootfs_overlay/
-             ├─ bb/
-             └─ rpi3/

-Any files under the `rootfs_overlay/xxx/` will be directly added to the default root filesystem for the respective system.
+Any files under the `rootfs_overlay/` will be directly added to the default root filesystem for the respective system.
 If a file in `rootfs_overlay` already exists in the base image, it will replace the base copy.

+To customize the root filesystem on a per system basis add a system name suffix to the rootfs directory:

+    myproj/
+     └─ src/
+         ├─ rootfs_overlay/       # all systems get this overlay
+         └─ rootfs_overlay_bb/    # only `bb` targets get this overlay

+The common `rootfs_overlay` is always copied first.
+If a matching system specific overlay is found, it will be copied overtop of both base copies.

 ## Pod Whitelist/Blacklist